-“Far from being an outlier, as it is often proclaimed to be, ADM Jabalpur, (1976) 2 SCC 521 marked a continuity in the Judiciary’s approach to the state of exception: a continuity both with the preventive detention regime and a continuity with the Court’s own emergency powers jurisprudence.
+“Far from being an outlier, as it is often proclaimed to be, ADM Jabalpur, (1976) 2 SCC 521 marked a continuity in the Judiciary’s approach to the state of exception: a continuity both with the preventive detention regime and a continuity with Court’s own emergency powers jurisprudence.

-The Supreme Court in ADM Jabalpur endorsed a series of interlocking, interpretive propositions.
-First, that under the constitutional order, there exists a state of normalcy and a state of exception, the paradigmatic example of which is an Emergency.
-Second, that the Executive has the sole prerogative of determining when the state of exception ought to replace the default state of normalcy, and what is to happen with respect to citizens’ rights during an Emergency.
-Third, that the Executive is guided by the principle of salus populi suprema lex.
-It is not for the Courts to ask either whether the conditions requiring the state of exception to be called really exist or whether the Executive’s actions actually serve public welfare or not.
-Fourth, that during the state of exception, the Executive can suspend rights, suspend remedies, and be the sole arbiter both for the content of the right and for the remedy.
-And lastly, that the fact that such a power is vested in the Executive and is capable of abuse is no ground for the power not existing.
+Supreme Court in ADM Jabalpur endorsed a series of interlocking, interpretive propositions.
+First, under the constitutional order, there exists a state of normalcy and a state of exception, the paradigmatic example of which is an Emergency.
+Second, the Executive has the sole prerogative of determining when the state of exception ought to replace the default state of normalcy, and what is to happen with respect to citizens’ rights during an Emergency.
+Third, the Executive is guided by the principle of salus populi suprema lex.
+It is not for Courts to ask either whether the conditions requiring the state of exception to be called really exist or whether the Executive’s actions actually serve public welfare or not.
+Fourth, during the state of exception, the Executive can suspend rights, suspend remedies, and be the sole arbiter both for the content of the right and for the remedy.
+And lastly, the fact that such a power is vested in the Executive and is capable of abuse is no ground for the power not existing.

 ADM Jabalpur endorsed a culture of authority.
 It authorized a state of affairs where the political Executive could act without giving reasons or justifications for its actions, either to citizens, or to Courts.
 Justice Khanna’s dissent is celebrated.
 Justice Khanna’s dissent remains that ineffectual angel vainly beating its luminous wings in the void.”

 [While Mathew Arnold’s description of Percy Bysshe Shelley as “a beautiful but ineffectual angel, beating in the void his luminous wings in vain” is inaccurate; GB’s description of Justice Khanna’s dissent could not be any closer to truth.

 My Lord, E.P.
 Royappa, N.M.
 Thomas, ADM Jabalpur CJI?

 Hon’ble Justice A.N.
 Ray.

-Rohit De’s book is better than Gautam Bhatia’s book; however, both are expensively priced; magnificently written.
+Rohit De’s book is marginally better than Gautam Bhatia’s book; both are expensively priced and magnificently written.